spstreets/OD2017/job-spec.md

 You will have:

 - An MSc, PhD or equivalent work experience in a relevant field, for example in computer science, statistics, geography, urban planning, economics, transport and mobility, data science, engineering, physics, mathematics
+- Specific experience working with spatial data (e.g. using the R package `sf`), transport data (e.g. with experience gaining insight from travel survey data) or transport modelling/simulation
 - Skills working on technical and data driven projects to achieve high impact results
 - Experience of working with partners and stakeholders external to academia to deliver jointly beneficial projects, and in developing research that responds to pressing real-world challenges